-- In the ServiceNow navigation bar, for integration application 5.x, go to Flexera Integration > Import History > Import Transactions (or for service integration application v4.x, go FlexNet Manager Suite > Integration History > Import Transactions.
+- 1. In the ServiceNow navigation bar, go to Flexera Integration > Import History > Import Transactions.
 Each of these transactions represents a data chunk or segment transferred to ServiceNow.
 The segmentation is necessary because of the large number of records that may need to be transferred.
 When the data is received by ServiceNow, the integration application separately schedules each transaction for import into the operational database tables in ServiceNow.
 As each transaction is completely imported, its State column value is set to Succeeded. - 2.
 Similarly, access FlexNet Manager Suite > Integration History > Import Runs.
 Each data type exported from FlexNet Manager Suite creates a separate entry here for import into ServiceNow.
 For each data type, when all its individual transactions have succeeded, the State value on the overall Import Run is also set to Succeeded. - 3.
 Finally, when all the transferred data types have been successfully imported, a status report is sent to FlexNet Manager Suite.
 On the System Settings page in the Integrations tab, the status is displayed under Last completed export. - The default configuration for data transfers from FlexNet Manager Suite to ServiceNow uses these values: - The number of database records included in each transferred segment: 2000 - The number of retries if ServiceNow returns a connection failure: 2 - The length of time to wait for ServiceNow to respond before timing out: 2 seconds - The maximum number of records of each data type to be included in the transfer, by type: - Hardware inventory: 500,000 - Contracts: 500,000 - Installed applications: 500,000.